linorobot/ld06_lidar/readme.md

 This is an attempt to fix and improve the driver provided by LDRobots in their [website](https://www.ldrobot.com/download/44)
+Now are be repaired, and have been tested on ROS2 Humble under ubuntu 22.04

 ## Installation
     cd <your_ws>